Regulatory compliance

 My strong life science education includes a PhD in molecular microbiology where I used genetic, proteomic, and microbiological techniques daily, an MSc in pharmaceutical manufacturing technology which satisfies the EU Qualified Person (QP) education requirement, a BSc (Hons) in animal biology that considered animal-human-environment interactions, and an HND in horse (industry) studies from an agricultural college.

 A QP releases pharmaceutical industry drugs.
 QPs nod that a product is okay for human or animal administration.
 A registered QP has a lot of company responsibility.
 All company department operations feed into getting a drug to market to make a profit and continue their operations.
-A QP assesses the quality of the product and identifies if any operations or departments were not playing their part correctly.
-A drug that does not meet regulatory requirements could damage patient health and, consequently, the company's reputation.
-Partly for these reasons, a QP will not release sub-standard medicines.
+A QP assesses the product's quality and identifies whether any operations or departments were not performing their roles correctly.
+A drug that fails to meet regulatory requirements could harm patient health and, consequently, the company's reputation.
+In part for these reasons, a QP will not release substandard medicines.